HEAT PUMP

 Let's take a heat pump with an average coefficient of performance of 3.5, and a gas boiler with an annual efficiency of 97%.

-However, to create these 4.34kW, we needed 2.5 times as much energy in the first place: or 10.85kW of primary energy.
+But to create these 4.34kW we needed 2.5 times more energy at the base: or 10.85kW of primary energy.

 The gas boiler of the same power 10kW, with its efficiency of 95%would consume 10/0.95 or 10.52kW.